vinefeeder/VineFeeder/README.md

         a script is extracted from which json is pulled using the facility methods in BaseLoader and parsing _utils.

         FETCH_VIDEO_BY_CATEGORY
-        Displays the media_dict from congig.yaml - so put any category heading andn links in the new service config.
+        Displays the media_dict from congig.yaml - so put any category heading and links in the new service config.
-        One a category is selected again parse json and follow an existing service for a model answer adjusting to suite the syntax required by our new service.
+        Once a category is selected, again parse the json and follow an existing service for a model answer, adjusting to suit the syntax required by our new service.
         Potentially, you may not implement this if the site does not provide a worthwhile browse by category list, or the data cannot be parsed readily.
-U falls into this category.
+The service U falls into this category.

 VineFeeder will dynamically detect and load the new services on the next start.